Assoc. Prof. Dr. Satyendra Tomar (Head of the center)

 P: +386 5 62 05 833

 Biography: Donatella Gubiani obtained her PhD in 2008 at the University of G. d’Annunzio of Chieti-Pescara (Italy) in spatio-temporal databases modeling.
 Her original research work includes the development of a spatio-temporal conceptual model of a database, called ChronoGeoGraph (CGG), which extends the classical Enhanced Entity-Relationship (EER) model with constructs for representing spatio-temporal information.
 After her doctoral studies, she worked at the University of Udine (Italy) collaborating on data management, from modeling to their analysis, with different departments.
-From 2014, she is employed at the Center for Systems and Information Technologies of the University of Nova Gorica where she is currently working also in positioning and tracking systems and knowledge discovery in large text databases (also called literature data mining).
+From 2014, she is employed at the Centre for Information Technologies and Applied Mathematics of the University of Nova Gorica where she is currently working also in positioning and tracking systems and knowledge discovery in large text databases (also called literature data mining).

 Role: Donatella Gubiani is teaching assistant of several courses in computer science subject at the School of Engineering and Management, School of Environmental Sciences and School for Viticulture and Enology.
 She is also member of the e-learning Committee of the University of Nova Gorica.

 Research interests: data modeling, databases, geographic information systems, positioning and tracking systems, data mining.